jarumihooi/notes-1/Lesson5 annotated.md

 # NOTES STOPPED HERE BY MYSELF ON WED 5/15

+Feedforward is just doing the calculations thru the matrix -> this is running the model thru its epochs epoch is updating each weight
+Backprop updates each of the weights in each of the matrixes/layers/hidden layers

+Backpropagation: weights = weights - weights.grad * LR
+Chain Rule
+dLoss/dWeight2 = dLoss/dNeuronLast x dNeuronLast/dWeight2 ->
+dN8

 a.grad = saves the gradient of...??

+FREEZING
+require.grad = {true,false}
+This blocks weights
+They only unfreeze the last two layers.

 <img src="https://latex.codecogs.com/gif.latex?w_{t}=w_{t-1}-lr\times&space;\frac{dL}{dw_{t-1}}" title="w_{t}=w_{t-1}-lr\times \frac{dL}{dw_{t-1}}" />